stampixel/stampixel/README.md

 # Here because of YRHacks?
-Check out some of my closed source projects!

 https://ryptic.ga - Link-tree style website, able to register and create your own profile.
 Access your profile like this; https://ryptic.ga/@stampixel.
 Hosted on my Raspberry Pi (yes, I have experience with deploying webapps through Cloudflare using NGINX).